 About Stephen B King

-When I submitted Forever Night to a wonderful woman, Sarah Smeaton, a senior Editor for the Totally Entwined Group’s Evidence Press she said: “I love what you’re doing with this story, but your tenses are all wrong.
-You need sections of this to be in ‘past perfect tense.’”
-I had no idea what she was talking about so off to Google I trotted, and still feeling dumb after that, I had to ask her for examples so I could get my head around what the heck she meant.
-I mean is there more than three tenses: past, present and future?
-Well, yes there is, apparently.
-Thankfully that lovely woman, to whom I will be forever indebted, explained what I needed to do.
-So off I went and did a full re-write (one of many) and bless her cotton socks she was so impressed the book was contracted for publication.
+I had no idea what she was talking about.
+Still feeling dumb, I had to ask her for examples to understand what she was referring to.
+Are there more than three tenses: past, present, and future?
+Well, yes, there is, apparently.
+Thankfully, that lovely woman, to whom I will be forever indebted, explained what I needed to do.
+So off I went and did a complete re-write, the first of many, and she was so impressed the book was contracted for publication.

 Who wanted to go to school when there were parties, youth clubs, and open air rock concerts in Hyde Park to hitchhike to?
 And festivals.
 Let’s not forget the festivals; held over several days, like The Isle of White Festival, where the late great Jimi Hendrix set fire to a guitar and caught the stage alight!
 Where The Who destroyed their instruments at the end of the set including Keith Moon’s drum kit, and, where there were so many more people outside the fences (Yes I was one of them) than inside so we pushed down the fences and walked in for free.

+From there I met a guy, Barry who taught me how to play guitar, he had been in a rock band in Europe and had had records released and I aspired to be like him.
+All I wanted was to put my poems to music and so began my rock band era.
+I remember an old song “I gave it up for music, and the Free Electric Band” but in my case, after years of being a long haired rock-demi-God-guitarist and song writer, I gave it all up for love.
 I had two wonderful children with my first wife, Danielle and Tania, and Tania in particular, much later in life became someone who dramatically supported me in my quest to write, but that’s a story for another post.
 I relocated to Perth, that’s Australia, not Scotland, (if there is a God he lives here by choice) with my second wife, Jacqui, and had another three children, Jason, Stepfanie and Cherise.
-I’ve been in sale, sales management, or owned business relying on sales all of my adult life, and some say, that’s why I’m good with words.
-It’s also given me a chance to watch people, and no, not as a stalker!
-I think it’s helped me create characters.
+Since then, I’ve been in sale, sales management, or owned business relying on sales all of my adult life, that’s why I’m good with words.
+It’s also given me a chance to watch people and I think it’s helped me create some of my most memorable characters.

+I’ve said, more than once, life is about the journey, and not the destination, and what a journey my life has been.
+We are the sum total of our experiences, and not what we eat, in my humble opinion, and when I start talking about my life to people – just before their eyes glaze over – they often say: “You should write a book about that.”
+So I have.
 Thrillers and crime genres have always fascinated me, and in particular, the dark world of serial killers.
-And while my life beginnings were in the ‘Make love not war’ sentiment, I love a good, unputdownable, thriller.
+And while my life beginnings were in the ‘Make love not war’ sentiment, I love a good, un-put-downable, thriller.
 You know, the kind you just want to read one more chapter of at three in the morning before bed, but you have to be up at six to go to work.
 Have I succeeded in creating stories that can take people to that place?
 Boy I hope so.

 Drop me an email, and let me know if I have.